Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 • Leaning on the walls.

-• Having caps, hats or clothing unsuitable for the Basilica (sleeveless blouses, vests and shorts).
+• Wearing hats, caps or clothing inappropriate for the Basilica (sleeveless blouses, vests and shorts).

 • Entering with animals.

-The Pantheon of Rome is on the list of the best things to do in Rome.
-It is one of the most famous places in the city, admiring its architecture from the outside is incredible, but observing the inside is spectacular.
+The Pantheon is also called the " Pantheon of Marcus Agrippa" and is on the list of the best monuments in Rome and the best things to do in Rome.
+It is one of the most famous places in the city, admiring its architecture from the outside is amazing, but observing the inside is spectacular.
 In this article I have explained everything about this building, I hope you enjoy your trip to the fullest, buon viaggio!

 Book your visit with audio guide to the Pantheon